ramonVD/html2pdf/README.md

 (it's just a small bash script to call docker with the correct binds, feel free to check it but be careful with changing the mounts, the script is picky with the defaults, specially the input dir)

-Keep in mind that by default the outputs will be in the same directory you execute docker/the script from.
+Keep in mind that by default the inputs need to be in the same directory you execute docker/the script from and the outputs will be generated into that same directory.

 ### If you're using the script and not the docker image, you need to install the wkhtmltopdf binaries!